denabel/gxc/README.md

-# gxc: Easy access to Earth observation data 🌎
+# gxc: Easy access to Earth observation data 🌍

 ## Description

 <img src="man/figures/gxc_v2.png" align="right" height="200"/>

-Welcome to the package website of “GESIS meets Copernicus” (gxc).
+Welcome to the package website of “**GESIS meets Copernicus**” (**`gxc`**).

-For many researchers in the social sciences, Earth observation (EO) data represents a black box.
-Social science researchers face many obstacles in applying and using these data, resulting from 1) a lack of technical expertise, 2) a lack of knowledge of data sources and how to access them, 3) unfamiliarity with complex data formats, such as high-resolution, longitudinal raster datacubes, and 4) lack of expertise in integrating the data into existing social science datasets. `gxc` aims to close the gap by creating an automated interface to EO data and complementary resources for social science research.
+For many researchers in the social sciences, **Earth observation (EO)** data represents a black box.
+Social science researchers face many obstacles in applying and using these data, resulting from 1) a lack of technical expertise, 2) a lack of knowledge of data sources and how to access them, 3) unfamiliarity with complex data formats, such as high-resolution, longitudinal raster datacubes, and 4) lack of expertise in integrating the data into existing social science datasets. **`gxc`** aims to close the gap by creating an automated interface to EO data and complementary resources for social science research.

-The project’s core is creating an open-source tool to link time- and space-sensitive social science datasets with data from Earth observation programs.
+The project’s core is creating an **open-source tool** to link **time- and space-sensitive** social science datasets with data from Earth observation programs.
 Detailed documentation and beginner-friendly tutorials complement the tool to showcase the capability of our project.
 The social science community is the main target group of our tool.
-At the same time, Earth system science researchers may similarly profit from integrated social science data.
+At the same time, Earth system science researchers may similarly profit from it.
 This project supports inter- and transdisciplinary research which is often made difficult because of technical, disciplinary, and organizational barriers.
-The project emphasizes research data management (RDM) workflows based on FAIR data and Open Science principles.
+The project emphasizes research data management (RDM) workflows based on **FAIR data** and **Open Science** principles.
+Please visit our [**online
+compendium**](https://denabel.github.io/gxc_pages/) for the detailed documentation, overview of indicators and training material.

-The unique feature of the tool is the possibility of carrying out both geographically and temporally high-resolution queries of data from Copernicus and other Earth observation data sources, which at the same time function efficiently on simple workstations albeit large amounts of data.
-Our workflow development has identified five major levers: indicator type, indicator intensity, focal time period, baseline time period, and spatial buffer.
+The unique feature of the tool is the possibility of carrying out both geographically and temporally high-resolution queries of data from **Copernicus Data Services** and other Earth observation data sources, which at the same time function efficiently on simple workstations albeit larger amounts of data.
+Our workflow development has identified five major levers: **indicator type**, **indicator intensity**, **focal time period**, **baseline time period**, and **spatial buffer**.
 Flexibility on these five attributes should be maximized for users.
-Thus, the tool offers the functionality to automatically derive spatio-temporal links with other georeferenced data (e.g., surveys, digital behavioral data).
+Thus, the tool offers the functionality to automatically derive **spatio-temporal links** with other georeferenced data (e.g., surveys, digital behavioral data).

 <img src="man/figures/attribute_tree.PNG" align="center" height="400"/>

-Major attributes for indicator specification.
-Source: Abel and Jünger 2024
+*Major attributes for indicator specification.
+Source: Abel and Jünger 2024.*

-Users benefit from a curated core of EO variables which are most relevant for social science research.
-For now, `gxc` is focused on weather indicators.
-Additional indicators on local air quality, greenhouse gas emissions (GHG), and land cover and use will be integrated in the near term.
-The main data providers are the Copernicus Monitoring Services on Climate Change, Atmosphere, and Land.
+Users benefit from a **curated core** of EO variables which are most relevant for social science research.
+For now, **`gxc`** is primarily focused on **weather and climate indicators**.
+Additional variables on **local air quality**, **greenhouse gas emissions (GHG)**, and **land cover and use** will be integrated in the near term.
+The main data providers are the **Copernicus Monitoring Services on Climate Change, Atmosphere, and Land**.
 For an up-to-date list of all integrated data sources and variables, please visit our [indicator catalogue](https://denabel.github.io/gxc_pages/catalogue.html).

 Europe’s Earth Observation programme is called